Homotopy Type of Intersections of Real Bruhat Cells in Dimension 6: Introduction

 According to Theorem 2 in \cite{alves2022onthehomotopy}, for $\sigma\in\Sn_{n+1}$ there exist a finite CW complex $\Blc_{\sigma}$ homotopically equivalent to $\Bl_{\sigma}$.
 In particular, the connected components of $\Blc_{\sigma}$ correspond precisely to those of $\Bl_{\sigma}$.

 Therefore, to determine the homotopy type of $\Bl_{\sigma}$, for $\sigma\in\Sn_6$, we classify the permutations by their number of inversions and study the connected components of $\Blc_{\sigma}$.
-The maximum number of inversions is 15.
-Our study covers the case up to $\inv(\sigma)=12$.
-For $\inv(\sigma)\geq 13$ there are 20 permutations.
+In this case, the maximum number of inversions is 15.
+This paper covers the case up to 12 inversions.
 Analyzing the components using our current method becomes increasingly challenging as the dimension of the ancestries grows.

-Visualizing cells of dimension greater than four is particularly difficult, and we believe that continuing this work will require additional tools and techniques.